-The In-Bin Drying Monitor is a technology developed by Top Grade Ag that uses a proprietary algorithm with pressure, temperature and humidity sensors to optimize grain drying procedures.
-This technology, which is being evaluated by Olds College, could improve the cost effectiveness and efficiencies involved in drying grain using a bin drying strategy as an alternative to specialized grain drying equipment requiring a higher initial capital investment.
+Olds College Centre for Innovation (OCCI) and Top Grade Ag are continuing a multi-year research project investigating technology that could improve the cost effectiveness and efficiencies involved in drying grain.
+It involves the company’s In-Bin Drying Monitor, which uses a proprietary algorithm with pressure, temperature and humidity sensors to optimize grain drying procedures.
+It could improve the cost effectiveness and efficiencies involved in drying grain by offering an alternative to specialized grain drying equipment requiring a higher initial capital investment.

 Funders/Partners: CFI/RCP, NSERC, PrairiesCan, RCP, Top Grade Ag